sfeir-open-source/sfeir-school-nextjs/docs/markdown/04-data-fetching/11-server-third.md

 <!-- .slide: class="two-column with-code " -->

-# Fetching from the server
+# 1. Fetching from the server

-## third party libraries
+## using third party libraries

 Allows to use third parties libraries :